 Bay trees are pretty tough but can still have a few problems:

-- Aphids and mites – these sap suckers can be controlled with eco-oil.
-Or you could release one of our Backyard Buddies to eat their way through the pests (Gracey for the aphids and Pete for the mites).
+- Aphids and mites – release one of our Backyard Buddies to eat their way through the pests (Gracey for the aphids and Pete for the mites).

 - Sooty mould – this black fungus grows on a sugary substance exuded by sap sucking pests (like scale and aphids).
-Control the sap suckers (with eco-oil) and you’ll control the sooty mould.
 It does take time though for the mould to flake off even when dead.
 Take to it with a hose or brush if it’s bothering you.